 She pulled herself upright, and indignantly said, "Yes well, it is necessary.
 The one after it will be more to your taste, 'The Current Disposition of the Human Crime Syndicates.'"

 "I think so as well, but if you do not then perhaps you can find something else to amuse yourself."

 She turned to me with an amused glint in her eye but left without another word.
 An understanding smile flashed across my face.

 The holo-daemon strolled out looking relaxed.

-"Later.
-Record her lecture directly into my personal directory.
+"For the love of God no. Record her lecture directly into my personal directory.
 Then bring up a list of available observation nodes I can switch to."

 "I do not believe Augusta would approve of that."